Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

-Note that the correction is applied to the raw FR matrix ${\overline{\mathbf{R}}_{xx}(z)}$, and not to the filtered FR matrix $\al{\mathbf{R}'_{xx}(z)}$. \la{This is to make sure that} no \la{singly-scattered} echo is removed during the aberration correction process. }
+Note that the correction is applied to the raw FR matrix ${\overline{\mathbf{R}}_{xx}(z)}$, and not to the filtered FR matrix $\al{\mathbf{R}'_{xx}(z)}$. \la{This is to make sure that} no \la{singly-scattered} echo is removed during the aberration correction process\lc{; as highly-aberrated singly-scattered echoes can extend quite far from the diagonal of the FR matrix, some of this information might be lost after a confocal filter is applied}.}